If you’d like to pay significantly less tax, here is one good solution: Move your business and/or tax residency to a country with lower tax rates.

-By default, if you fail to register a business type, you will likely be classified as a natural person and taxed at 20% flat on gross income, as any regular employee would be in Georgia.
+By default, if you fail to register a business type, you will likely be classified as a natural person and taxed at 20% flat on taxable income, as any individual would be in Georgia.

 If you are an employee being paid a gross salary, the natural person status would be normal.

 If you are a contractor/entrepreneur but do not qualify for the Small Business Status (1%) then registering as an IE will mean you pay 20% on net income, having the right to deduct your expenses.

 - 15% Corporate tax – at time of distribution